 Find out more about our leadership team.

 Read our Statement of Intent for 2024-2028 that sets out our priorities and ambitions as a Ministry for the next four years.
-Our website will be updated over the coming months to reflect these priorities.

 Read our 2024 Annual Report that outlines our organisation’s progress against our key priorities and financial statements to 30 June 2024.